xiaoxiongxin/espa-elevation/README.md

 See `build_elevation_band.py --help` for command line details.

 ### Data Processing Requirements
-This version of the Land Surface Temperature application requires the input products to be in the ESPA internal file format.
+This version of the Elevation Generation application requires the input products to be in the ESPA internal file format.

 The following input data are required to generate the elevation product:
 * Level 1 Source Data